Timeline of the Syrian civil war (January–April 2011): 16–24 April

 In Daraa, thousands marched, chanting: "The people want the overthrow of the regime", witnesses said.

 In Douma, 1500 staged a sit-in to demand the release of 140 locals who were arrested in a march on 15 April, activists said.

 In Latakia, a rally following a funeral was attacked by security forces firing in the air, a rights campaigner said.

 In Baniyas, 1000 women marched in an all female pro-democracy protest: "Not Sunni, not Alawite.
 Freedom is what we all want", they reportedly chanted.

 Thousands of people marched in Deraa chanting anti-government slogans, while in the Damascus suburb of Douma, 1,500 residents staged a sit-in, demanding the release of 140 people arrested a day earlier.

 In Majdal Shams In the Israeli controlled area of the Golan heights, almost 200 people demonstrated in opposition to Assad and the government.

 Assad spoke to the People's Assembly in a televised speech, stating that he expects his government to lift the emergency law the following, and acknowledging there is a gap between citizens and the state, and that government has to "keep up with the aspirations of the people".
-Later in the day he welcomed his new cabinet with a speech containing more specifics (full text).
+Later in the day he welcomed his new cabinet with a speech containing more specifics.
 He spoke of the importance of reaching "a state of unity, unity between the government, state institutions and the people"; stressed the need for dialogue and consultation in multiple channels, popular support, trust and transparency; explained the interrelatedness of reform and the needs of citizens for services, security and dignity.
 He stated the first priorities were citizenship for Kurds, lifting the state of emergency in the coming week or at the latest the week after, regulating demonstrations without chaos and sabotage, political party law, local administration law in both structure and elections, and new and modern media law, all with public timeframes.
 The next topics were unemployment, the economy, rural services, attracting investment, the public and private sectors, justice, corruption, petty bribery, tax reform and reducing government waste, followed by tackling government itself with more participation, e-government, decentralization, effectiveness and efficiency, as well as closer cooperation with civil society, mass organizations and trade unions.